 2018 Proposed Zoning Ordinance (obsolete)

 A revised draft of the zoning ordinance is currently under development.
-A current draft copy and previous draft copies of this proposed ordinance are available on our document center page.
 Additionally a fact sheet has been made available to discuss to help clear up some confusion.
 A map is displayed at the bottom and a larger version is available on the sidebar to the left.